 Planes also carry other risks.
 The lower air pressure and lower humidity on planes appear to increase the coagulability of the blood and increase the risk of pulmonary embolism or DVT.

 Tips to Prevent Blood Clots

 - Break your flights into shorter segments if possible.
-Look for flights with a layover or an airplane change, so that your flight is broken into shorter segments.
-To prepare for long international flights, speak with to your doctor about using Lovenox or another anticoagulant.
+Look for flights with a layover or an airplane change so that your flight is broken into shorter segments.
+To prepare for long international flights, speak with your doctor about using Lovenox or another anticoagulant.

 - While flying, keep your blood moving.
 Try to get up and walk the plane at least once every 1-2 hours.
 While you are seated, do not cross your legs.
 Keep your legs as straight as possible to make it easier for your blood to circulate.
 Do leg and foot exercises as these will help to move blood and prevent clots.

-- Heal Raises: Sit with your feet flat on the floor in front of your.
+- Heel Raises: Sit with your feet flat on the floor in front of you.
 Lift up your heal and hold it for 5-10 seconds.
 Lower it to the floor.
-Repeat 10 times.
+Repeat ten times.

 - Toe Raises: Sit with your feet flat on the floor in front of you.
 Lift up your toes and hold for 5-10 seconds.
 Lower to the floor.
-Repeat 10 times.
+Repeat ten times.

 - Toe Circles: Straighten your legs as much as possible and lift them slightly off of the floor.
 Make small circles with your toes.

 - The Alphabet: Straighten your legs as much as possible and lift your feet off of the floor.
 Trace the alphabet with your right toes and then repeat with your left.

 - Slides: Slide your feet as far forward as possible and then bend your knees and slide them back as far as possible.
 Repeat ten times.